 Economic mobility is worse in America than nearly a dozen other advanced Western capitalist nations.

 Foreign aid given as a percentage of the national budget is thought to be as high as 28% in the minds of many Americans surveyed and it’s often proposed that this is due to the elements of generosity intrinsic to our conservatism or traditional religious values.
 Actually, the amount hovers around 0.18%, globally ranking near 20th year after year, far behind more liberal and secular nations like Denmark, Norway, Sweden and Netherlands which spend 4-5 times as much.
 In measures of private charity, America tends to do very well, though much of that is to local churches and other local groups, not foreign aid.
 Forbes examined this and found many nuances that don’t always support the claim of American leadership even in the area of private donations, especially since more liberal nations expect to express their charity through taxpayer provided public services more so than individual giving.
 Another relevant factor is that income inequality is generally much more prevalent in the United States than other advanced nations.

-Teen pregnancy rates are far higher in Republican states.
+Teen pregnancy rates are far higher in conservative American states.